VishaLPatiL9029/Sensor_Fault_Detection/README.md

-"" This is Sensor fault detection project industry ready project""
+## This is Sensor fault detection project industry ready project
+## We will detect faulty sensor